The Battle: Negative Thinking

 Negative thinking, for a start, makes you feel bad in the present.

-One of the most common displays of negative thinking is fearing a scary event in the future - something that perhaps will never happen.
+One of the most common displays of negative thinking is fearing an event in the future - something that perhaps will never happen.

 You could be spoiling your present for a future that is not even real.
 Grab here some useful tips for dealing with worries.

-Another common display of negative thinking is thinking ourselves as a victim (doing victim thinking).
+Another common display of negative thinking is victim thinking.
 At these times it is useful to differentiate between thoughts and reality.

 In the end, where are you living, in your thoughts or in this reality?
 And are things actually so bad in this reality, right now?

 Positive thoughts can only shape your reality for the better.
-Besides, they make you feel good in the now.
-Find out more about the effects of positive thinking.
+Follow this link to find out more about the origin of positive thinking.

 Higher expectations with a convinced heart do lead to high results.
 Use these positive thinking statements to reinforce where you want to be.
 You could also make use of this list of positive words to help you shape a more positive reality.